citizenparker/in-the-trenches/notes.md

 (idea: keep faction face-down until it is first used?)

 #### For Example
-**Muskovy (Russia)** - Mass Mobilization - For three actions, you may draw 5 cards.
+**Muskovy (Russia)** - Mass Mobilization - For two actions, you may draw 3 cards.

-**Riviere (France)** - Valor & Sacrifice - For one action, you may trash a card from your hand.
+**Rivienne (France)** - Valor & Sacrifice - For one action, you may trash a card from your hand.
 If you do so, take a played friendly into hand.

-**Aschaffen (Germany)** - Power & Strength - When dominating, you may grant one friendly +1 value.
-After this action, discard that friendly.
+**Unterhaudt (Germany)** - Power & Strength - When dominating, you may grant one friendly +1 value.
+After this action, trash that friendly.

 **Welland (England)** - A Kingdom United - All your face down cards have value four.
 You may play any card face down as a four strength, no cost, no effect card.

-**The Concordant Republics (U.S.)** - Scientific Progress - For one action, you may select one card from your discard and place it on the bottom of your deck.